legal resources necessary to hold negligent facilities accountable.

 - Failing to provide them with appropriate food, clothing, or shelter

-- Leaving them without needed medical attention or health care
+- Leaving them without needed medical care or health care

 - Preventing access to transportation for doctor visits or shopping

-Sadly, the seniors can become victims of elder abuse in six ways, including:
+Sadly, seniors can become victims of elder abuse in six ways, including:

-- Physical Abuse: This abuse is defined as any non-accidental use of force against an older person by a caregiver or another person who, through their actions, makes the older adult believe that they may be at risk of getting hurt from hitting, punching, kicking, shoving, or burning.
+- Physical Abuse: This abuse is defined as any non-accidental use of force against an older adult by a caregiver or another person who, through their actions, makes the elderly person believe that they may be at risk of getting hurt from hitting, punching, kicking, shoving, or burning.

 - Sexual Assault: The elderly, especially those with severe memory loss and the frail, are susceptible to sexual abuse, mainly by a caregiver taking advantage of the older person’s vulnerability.

-- Verbal or Emotional Abuse: Any form of psychological mistreatment or humiliation can qualify as emotional abuse.
-The abusers may yell at or insult the victim; humiliate them in front of others; threaten to place the older adult in an institution; tease them, resulting in verbal or emotional abuse.
+- Verbal or Emotional Abuse: Any psychological mistreatment or humiliation can qualify as emotional abuse.
+The abusers may yell at or insult the victim, humiliate them in front of others, threaten to place the older adult in an institution, teasing them, resulting in verbal or emotional abuse.

 - Mental abuse: Caregivers’ behaviors can cause an older adult to fear their safety or the safety of someone they love.
-In some cases, abuse can also include denying medication or a medical procedure a physician has recommended, leading to physical discomfort and mental pain.
+In some cases, abuse can also include denying medication or a medical procedure a physician has recommended, leading to physical harm and mental pain, resulting in cognitive impairment.

-The thief may try to take the victim’s money or property by deception, the force of intimidation.
+The thief may try to take the victim’s money or property by deception, force, or intimidation.